mcclatchy-southeast/sfr-toolkit/index.md

 We've designed this toolkit for local and national journalists at a variety of skill levels who are interested in probing the extent of corporate homeownership in their cities, regions and states.

-Some experience working with data – and specifically the R statistical programming language – will be helpful, but we've also put together entry-level tutorials for people brand new to R.
+Some experience working with data – and specifically the R statistical programming language – will be helpful, but we've made our tutorials cover some entry-level concepts for people brand new to R.

 We're using R here because most property record databases are a bit too large for common spreadsheet tools like Google Sheets, and can even cause Excel to move too slowly.